R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 ### A note on measurements vs signers

-The code hash included in a remote attestation is called a **measurement**.
+A **measurement** is the code hash included in a remote attestation.
 It's not the hash of any particular file but rather a more complex hash that must be calculated with special tools.
 It covers the entire module and all of its dependencies loaded into an enclave (a fat JAR).